Website security is on everyone’s minds. And quite rightly!

 Does my password really need to contain a combination of uppercase and lowercase letters, numbers and symbols?!

 A vast number of successful hacking attempts come from weak passwords being used.
 Using a strong password makes it much more difficult for a hacker to get in.
 Also make sure you use a different password for everything.
 I know it sounds like a pain, but using a password management tool like LastPass will make your life so much easier (and secure).

 If you’re wondering how secure YOUR WordPress website is, why not treat yourself to a FREE website security scan from us?
 Ok, ‘treat yourself’ might be a bit strong…but let us do all the boring, techie stuff and simply provide you with an easy to understand, personalised report (complete with actionable advice – bonus!).
-Just visit www.scanmywebsite.co.uk or click the button below.
+Just visit www.scanmywebsite.co.uk.